How to Find Overseas Customers for Your Import/Export Business

-You can't run a successful import/export business unless you have customers, but where do you find them?
+You can't run a successful import/export business without customers, but where do you find them?
 Whether you sell wine or wallets, it's easier than you think.
-Let's take a look at nine ways to find and cultivate overseas customers.
+Here are nine ways to find and cultivate overseas relationships, such as exporters looking to purchase on behalf of their customers.

-- Review "10 Insanely Great Websites to Help You Build an Import/Export Business."
+- Review this list of import/export websites that will help you build your business.
 It's a great place to discover lots of online resources and determine which is best suited to your particular needs.
-And for women executives, entrepreneurs and business owners, there's a bonus resource mentioned at the end!
+This includes the American Association of Exporters and Importers—provides advocacy and government regulation data—and the supplier database website Kompass.
+And for women executives, entrepreneurs and business owners, there's a bonus resource that includes webinars and educational workshops.

 - Read "Exporting: The Definitive Guide to Selling Abroad Profitability."
-Chapter 16 covers Finding Cross Border Customers, from defining them to making customer contact to other ways to snag customers worldwide.
+Chapter 16 covers Finding Cross Border Customers, including making customer contact and other ways to snag customers worldwide.
+"In addition to the valuable but widely available information on nuts-and-bolts topics like logistics, regulatory compliance, and international payments that one typically finds in the how-to-export genre, Delaney also addresses the human side with sections on ethics and cross-cultural learning," notes one review.
 (Full disclosure: I am the author of this book.)

-- The PIERS Directory of U.S. Importers and PIERS Directory of U.S. Exporters helps you identify thousands of companies involved in global trade.
-And there are other companies who provide similar services.
+- The PIERS Directory of U.S. importers and exporters can help identify thousands of companies involved in global trade.
+And there are other companies that provide similar services.

-- Ask bankers, accountants, freight forwarders, transportation professionals and supply chain managers for tips and referrals as to who might be an ideal target customer for you.
+- Ask bankers, accountants, freight forwarders, transportation professionals and supply chain managers for tips and referrals as to who might be an ideal target customer.

 - Network with peers in your industry.
-If you sell consumer packaged goods like soft drinks, toiletries or processed foods, attend workshops, conferences and seminars revolving around this type of product for export.
-Listen attentively, but be prepared to ask a lot of questions, too.
+If you sell consumer packaged goods like soft drinks, toiletries or processed foods, attend workshops, conferences and seminars revolving around this type of product you export.
+Listen attentively, but be prepared to ask a lot of questions.

 - Keep your customers.
-Make them your No. 1 priority!
-Focus on the Rolling Stone's song, "I can't get no satisfaction," because you definitely don't want your customers thinking that way!
-You can deliver the right product, the right service, the right price – but do you deliver satisfaction?
+Make them your top priority.
+Keep the Rolling Stone's song, "I can't get no satisfaction," in mind because you don't want your customers thinking that way.
+You can deliver the right product, the right service, the right price, but do you deliver satisfaction?
 The only way to find out is to follow up and ask flat out, "Are you satisfied with my product or service?"
 And if the answer is "no," you'd better have a plan.
-These five ways to satisfy your overseas customer will pave the way for directions you can take to get satisfaction right.